Student Financial Services

 - Students must be making Satisfactory Academic Progress toward their degree or certificate to be eligible for financial aid at the University of Saint Joseph.
 See details of policy.

-- You must report private scholarship, loans or tuition waivers to the financial aid office in writing or by email so that, if necessary, any award adjustments may be made.
+- You must report private scholarship, loans or tuition waivers to Student Financial Services in writing or by email so that, if necessary, any award adjustments may be made.
 This also applies to awards paid directly to the student.

 For additional details and the latest information on financial aid at USJ, call Student Financial Services at 860.231.5223 or email email@example.com.